AntoanNikolov/WordleInCurses/README.md

 # WordleInCurses
-A simple wordle clone using the Curses module.
+Play Wordle from the comfort of your terminal